saghirb/My-Notebook-Template/README.md

 # My-Notebook-Template

-"Saghir's Notebook".
-An alternative use of `bookdown` as a "wiki".
+*Saghir's Notebook 'Wiki':* an alternative use of `bookdown` as a "wiki".

 ## Book For One Person - Me